BRIDGNORTH, St. Mary Magdalene (SO 717 928),

-This is an exceptional building, designed by the engineer, Thomas Telford (1757-1834), who was living in East Castle Street while it was being erected in 1792-6.
-The main fabric survives more or less as first built, except for the addition of the apse in like style by Sir Arthur Blomfield (1829-99), but the furnishings are much altered, in particular by the removal of the box pews and the replacement of the three-decker pulpit by the conventional example to be found left of the large, semicircular sanctuary arch today.
-The final cost of construction was recorded by Telford in his autobiography as £6,827-11s-9d (church guide), which was a very large sum at the time.
+This is an exceptional building, designed by the engineer, Thomas Telford, who was living in East Castle Street while it was being erected in 1792-6.
+The main fabric survives more or less as first built, except for the addition of the apse in like style by Sir Arthur Blomfield (1829-99), but the furnishings are much altered, in particular by the removal of the box pews and the replacement of the three-decker pulpit by the conventional example, left of the large, semicircular sanctuary arch today.
+The final cost of construction was recorded by Telford in his autobiography as £6,827-11s-9d (Alan Webb, Welcome to the Parish Church of St. Mary Magdalene, Bridgnorth, 2007, p.
+5), which was a very large sum at the time.

 Approached from the north, down East Castle Street (as seen left), St. Mary Magdalene's presents the visitor with what is, from a ritualistic perspective, the W. end of the church (sic), in as confusing a state of affairs as anyone might devise.
 The 'W. front' forms a grand and rather forbidding façade, with its central doorway with fanlight and architrave above, set between massive Tuscan columns and square pilaster buttresses at the angles that reach high above to support a large, plain pediment.
 The tower rises above the centre of this elevation, formed of three stages - the first, short, square and rusticated, the second, tall, also square, and ornamented with Tuscan columns on either side of the bell-openings and square pilaster buttresses at the angles, and the third, short and octagonal, with clock faces on the cardinal sides and a surmounting lead dome.